nam4dev/apy-rest2front/README.md

 ### End to end testing

-The angular-seed app comes with end-to-end tests, again written in [Jasmine][jasmine].
+The apy-frontend app comes with end-to-end tests, again written in [Jasmine][jasmine].
 These tests are run with the [Protractor][protractor] End-to-End test runner.
 It uses native events and has special features for Angular applications.